Chart Color Schemes

 An assessment of population growth drivers in Daisy Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Daisy Hill's population, as of November 2025, is approximately 7,417 people.
-This figure reflects an increase of 520 individuals since the 2021 Census, which reported a population of 6,897 people.
-The change is inferred from the estimated resident population of 7,403 in June 2024 and four additional validated addresses since the Census date.
-This results in a population density ratio of 825 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Daisy Hill's growth rate of 7.5% since the 2021 census exceeds that of the SA3 area (6.1%), positioning it as a growth leader in the region.
-Overseas migration contributed approximately 68.6% of overall population gains during recent periods, driving primary population growth for the area.
+Daisy Hill's population is approximately 7,417 as of November 2025.
+This represents an increase of 520 people, a 7.5% rise from the 6,897 reported in the 2021 Census.
+The growth is inferred from ABS estimates; the population was 7,403 in June 2024, with four additional validated addresses since the Census date.
+This results in a density ratio of 825 persons per square kilometer, similar to averages across other locations assessed by AreaSearch.
+Daisy Hill's growth exceeded the SA3 area average of 6.1%, making it a growth leader in the region.
+Overseas migration contributed approximately 68.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
-Examining future population trends, a population increase just below the median of national areas is expected.
-Based on the latest population numbers, the area is projected to expand by 767 persons to reach 8,184 people by 2041, indicating an overall increase of 10.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends indicate a median-level increase, with the area expected to expand by 767 persons to 2041.
+This reflects an overall increase of approximately 10.2% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population